11 Common Symptoms Of Low Vitamin D

 Are you getting enough vitamin D?
 How do you even know?
 Most of us are deficient in this essential nutrient, especially during the winter months when sunlight is scarce.
 Vitamin D deficiency is linked to many disease processes.

 It also plays a role in weight gain.
 If you’re struggling with weight loss, there’s a very good chance you’re also struggling to store adequate amounts of vitamin D in your body.

 How do you know if you’re deficient in vitamin D?
-Take a look at the symptoms of low vitamin D, why this nutrient is a key weight-loss ingredient, and how we can get enough in a natural and healthy way.
+Take a look at the symptoms of low vitamin D or vitamin D deficiency, why this nutrient is a key weight-loss ingredient, and how we can get enough in a natural and healthy way.

 Many people across the globe are deficient in this essential vitamin for a number of reasons.
 First off, it’s hard to get vitamin D through sources of food alone.
 While egg yolks and some fatty fish contain vitamin D, they don’t contain enough to give us what we need over the long term.

 The primary source of this essential nutrient is the sun itself.
 And we’ve all been taught to stay out of the sun because the sun causes skin cancer, right?
 Like anything and everything, moderation is key — including sun exposure.
 To prevent a vitamin D deficiency, you need to let your skin drink in the sun in moderate amounts, without sunscreen.

 If you think you may be low in vitamin D, you can ask for a blood test from your doctor to confirm your vitamin D levels.
 X-rays to check for bone loss are also available, as bone loss is a surefire sign you need more vitamin D. And you can take the proper steps to increase your vitamin D intake, which we’ll discuss further on.

 If you check the boxes for any of the following, you’re at higher risk for vitamin D deficiency.
 And don’t stress yourself out if you do.
 There are ways to lower your risk!